nervosnetwork/ckb/rpc/README.md

 (-3): Error code -3 is no longer used.

-Prior to v0.35.0, CKB returns all RPC errors using the error code -3.
+Before v0.35.0, CKB returns all RPC errors using the error code -3.
 CKB no longer uses -3 since v0.35.0.

 ### Error `RPCModuleIsDisabled`